thomaswmn/coreos-k8s/README.md

 ## External Tools Used

+This product relies on many different packages of software developed by contributors.

+* CoreOS
+* Kubernetes, etcd, Kubernetes-Dashboard
+* Docker
+* Openssl
+* Alpine
+* Squashfs
-This product includes software developed by contributors.
-The template rendering engine "mo" is used to replace variables inside the configuration file, before compiling the Ignition file.
+* The template rendering engine "mo" is used to replace variables inside the configuration file, before compiling the Ignition file.